MyNameIsOka/coinjoin_fetcher/readme.md

 3. Parallelize calculation
 4. Use a proper DB
 5. Fetch available results
 6. Add Coinjoins from Samourai Wallet
-7. Delete entries out of the defined time duration.
-Currently too many TXs are fetched sometimes.
+7. ~~Delete entries out of the defined time duration.
+Currently too many TXs are fetched sometimes.~~
+8. Start from the correct date.
+The unix time conversion is not accurate enough, right now.

 # Prerequisites